 - Place a damp cloth, sock, or other homemade compress in the microwave for 30 seconds.
 Repeat until it’s comfortably warm to the touch.

 - If you have an OTC heat compress, microwave or heat as directed on the product packaging.

 - Apply the compress to the affected area for up to 10 minutes at a time, up to twice per day.

-Chamomile has demonstrated antioxidant and anti-inflammatory properties.
+Chamomile antioxidant and anti-inflammatory properties.
 Using a warm chamomile compress may help speed up the healing process.